mt-inside/gh-actions-test/README.md

 # gh-actions-test

+## Scratch to generate noise
 foo
 one
 two
 three
 just in case
 four

+## Repo Setup

+To make it work like prow...
+* Protect branch `main`
+* Require review before merge
+* Require review from code owner

 ## TODO
 Lerna is pr-based, ie it will only list PRs!